w3c/wai-media-intro/source/accessible-media/index.html.erb.md

   - The Education and Outreach Working Group (<a href="https://www.w3.org/WAI/EO/">EOWG</a>)
 support: Developed with support from the <a href="https://www.w3.org/WAI/WCAGTA/">U.S. Access Board, WCAG TA Project</a>
 ---
-Captions and audio descriptions make online media accessible to people who have disabilities.
+Captions and audio descriptions make online media accessible to people with disabilities.
 This tutorial will demonstrate how to add captions and audio descriptions to online media.
-Other accessibility techniques, such as transcripts and foreign-language subtitles, are included in the discussion.
-Here are brief definitions of these media-accessibility approaches.
+In addition to captions and audio descriptions, other techniques, such as transcripts and foreign-language subtitles are available to ensure more accessible media.
 {:#cc+ad_purpose}

 -   **Audio descriptions**: An extra track of narration that conveys